AryanVainala/Intership_Aryan_AstroML/README.md

 ### Examples
 #### Plotting the GOES time series
-In order to plot the goes time series open `solar_main.py` in the project directory.
-Then set the `sharp` and `aarp` to False.
+In order to plot the goes time series open solar_main.py in the project directory.
+Then set the `sharp` and `aarp` to `False`.

 ```bash
 from solar_plotter import SolarPlotter